 The best way to identify an appropriate supplement is to consult with your primary care doctor or gastroenterologist.
 Many of the probiotics available for purchase have never been scientifically tested and are not regulated by the Food and Drug Administration (FDA).
 Thus, there is no way to determine whether or not the supplement is beneficial or if the product is safe.
 Therefore, it is difficult for individuals to identify appropriate products for their specific sets of symptoms or diagnosed clinical illnesses.
 Many trials have been performed assessing the benefits of probiotics for treating gastrointestinal illnesses.
 Some have identified beneficial preparations for treating individual disorders, while others have yielded conflicting results.
 Overall, there is general agreement that the data from these studies has to be interpreted in the context of each individual disorder.
 The following are disorders with studies suggesting potential benefits for probiotics.

-How Long Should I Continue Taking My Probiotic if it is Effective?
+How Long Should I Continue Taking My Probiotic if it Works?

 Are Probiotics Safe?

 We think that they are safe and people have been using them for more than 100 years, without much trouble.
 The government does not check probiotics for whether they are safe or not, so it is good to be careful when taking them.
 People with bad health should definitely speak to their doctor before taking probiotics, as they can be dangerous for them sometimes.

 No. Prebiotics are stuff in food or pills that makes your own good bugs grow instead of giving you more good bugs.
 Your body cannot break these down and it is left as food for the good bugs in your bowels.

 Darren M. Brenner, MD, Northwestern University, Feinberg School of Medicine, Chicago, IL – Published July 2011.

 Updated by Chien-Huan Chen, MD, PhD, Washington University School of Medicine, St. Louis, MO, 2020